 - 6 x hot water heaters

 - 65 x AHUs

 - 28 x process cooling units for essential building power, security and communication systems

-The Multi User Terminal Redevelopment (MUTR) was a redevelopment of the existing terminal precinct at Canberra Airport.
+The Multi User Terminal Redevelopment was a major redevelopment of the terminal precinct at Canberra Airport.
 The works included a new 50,000m² terminal, two 38,000m² car parks with office accommodation on the top levels, a central elevated road, road network infrastructure and upgrading and extension to aprons and taxiways to service the aircraft.
-All of these works were undertaken in and around the existing operational terminal car parks and aprons.

-One of the main challenges of the project was to limit the disruption to the travelling public, therefore the planning and staging of these works was critical to the project stakeholders.
+All works were undertaken in and around the existing operating terminal, carparks and aprons.
+One of the main challenges of the project was the need to limit the disruption to the travelling public, meaning the planning and staging of these works was critical to the project stakeholders.